 Arranging the right type of protection insurance can seem like a bit of a maze.
 If this is the first time you have considered it then hopefully you will find this a useful aid and it will point you in the right direction.
-Scroll down if you’re interested in reading a real-life case study or our FAQs.

 When considering arranging protection insurance it’s important to take into account your circumstances and what situations could leave you and your family in a vulnerable financial position.

-For example, if you or your partner became ill, had an accident or worst still was to pass away, apart from the emotional impact, what would the financial consequences be for you and the rest of your family?
+For example, if you or your partner became ill, had an accident or worst still pass away, apart from the emotional impact, what would the financial consequences be for you and the rest of your family?

 It might be that the household is relying on their income.
 This could have a potentially devastating impact.
 The good news is you can insure yourselves against some of these situations, which can help to provide a vital financial cushion.

 Do I need Income Protection?